josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 ### Set up an app

-If you don't already have an app, follow the following steps to create one with the CLI.
+If you do not already have an app, follow the following steps to create one with the CLI.
 If you already have an app, skip to [Configure the routes](#config-routes).
 Enter the following command where `customer-app` is the name of your app: